maxmelnick/max-README/README.md

 I've worn a lot of hats over the years, but the roles I focus on these days to help build analytics capabilities are 1) solution engineer, 2) engineering manager, and 3) mentor and leader.

-* solution engineer (i.e., developing new analytics capabilities)
+* Solution engineer (i.e., developing new analytics capabilities)
     * Core strategic planning and business model design
     * Solution architecture
     * Tech sensing